IIPR Investors Have Opportunity to Lead Innovative Industrial Properties, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 16, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innovative Industrial Properties, Inc. ("Innovative Industrial Properties" or the "Company") (NYSE: IIPR).
+LOS ANGELES, June 22, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innovative Industrial Properties, Inc. ("Innovative Industrial Properties" or the "Company") (NYSE: IIPR).

 Class Period: May 7, 2020 – April 13, 2022